-Conroe ISD offers a comprehensive core academic program, a vast array of athletics, a cutting-edge career and technical education curriculum and a slate of fine arts courses to meet the needs and interests of all students.
+Conroe ISD offers a comprehensive core academic program, a vast array of athletics, cutting-edge career and technical education curriculum and a slate of fine arts courses to meet the needs and interests of all students.

 Conroe ISD is a community of individuals working together to achieve the best for students.
-The district is proud of the accomplishments of the students, teachers and administrators who have helped make it a great place to be!
+The district is proud of the accomplishments of the students, teachers and administrators who have helped make it a great place to be.

 Tomball Independent School District

-Tomball ISD embodies a reputation of excellence that offers high-quality academic content that enhances curriculum to ensure students are college and workforce ready.
+Tomball ISD is an “A” district that embodies a reputation of excellence, all while holding true to its small-town feel.
+With a vision that students will lead in creating the future, Tomball ISD offers high-quality academic learning to ensure students are college and workforce ready.

 Magnolia Independent School District

 The Magnolia Independent School District is a district where traditional values meet innovative programs.
 Magnolia ISD provides all of the amenities of a large, urban district with the small town feel of a close-knit community.
 Modern facilities and advanced programs attract great families and outstanding teachers.

 The district serves over 13,200 students and provides a well-balanced curriculum to meet the needs of all students offering advanced academics, concurrent college and high school enrollment credit, Career and Technical Education career paths and certifications, Early Childhood, full-day prekindergarten and a strong academic core.

 Magnolia ISD’s two high schools are the only public schools in Montgomery County to offer the International Baccalaureate Diploma Programme (IB).
 This prestigious program prepares junior and senior students for the rigor of college coursework and is recognized by elite universities around the world as an excellent preparatory curriculum.
 Students who earn the IB Diploma are guaranteed 24 credit hours to any Texas public college.